 Happening now, at a parking facility near you: “charging rage,” or what happens when there isn’t anywhere to plug in your electric vehicle (EV) because other people have been hogging the charging stalls.

-Andy Cleven, Training Director at the Electrical Joint Training Committee (EJTC) and himself the satisfied owner of a hybrid vehicle, predicts that charging rage could happen a lot more in future.
+Andy Cleven, Training Director at the Electrical Joint Training Committee (EJTC) and himself the satisfied owner of a hybrid vehicle, predicts that charging rage could happen a lot more in the future.
 And Cleven is, after all, in the business of certifying the future; that is, the future of electrical contracting in Canada.

 Cleven oversees candidate screening, intake, and all training, skills upgrading and certification programs offered by the EJTC, to about 2,000 journeypersons and 600 apprentices a year.
 The EJTC itself is market-driven, and Cleven estimates the industry needs an additional intake of 200–250 new journeypersons per year to meet rising demand; currently, 125–175 apprentices qualify for journeyperson status each year.